yellowbean/absbox-doc/docs/source/modeling.rst

 - `Settle Date`: Bond start to accrue interest after `Settle Date`.
 - `First Pay Date`: First execution of payment waterfall
 - `stated` : legal maturity date of the deal.
-- `poolFeq` : describle the dates that collect cashflow from pool
+- `poolFeq` : a `date pattern` , describle the dates that collect cashflow from pool
-- `payFeq` : describle the dates that distribution funds to fees and bonds.
+- `payFeq` : a `date pattern` , describle the dates that distribution funds to fees and bonds.

 .. code-block:: python